 Children who have disabilities which substantially limit their participation in or access to school programs, but who do not need special education, may qualify for reasonable accommodations in the regular classroom under Section 504 of the Rehabilitation Act of 1973 and other Pennsylvania education regulations.

-For further information or answers to questions regarding the evaluation process or specific special education programs and services, contact Dr. Geraldine Ryan-Washington, Director of Special Education, 938-9577.
+For further information or answers to questions regarding the evaluation process or specific special education programs and services, contact the Special Education Department, 717-938-9577.